HackYourFuture/interviewpreparation/graduation_Interviews.md

 Example 3: Redo the graduation project with another class.
 Example 4: Work in an individual technical assignment while redoing the soft-skills graduation interview.

-In this repo we will give you all the information you need so that you can prepare for both these interviews well in advance and graduate as soon as possible.
+In this repo, we will give you all the information you need so that you can prepare for both these interviews well in advance and graduate as soon as possible.

 ## PART 1: The soft-skills graduation interview

-During this 20 minute conversation, the HYF team will interview you as if you were applying for a junior web developer role at “The HackYourFuture Company” [(See job description here)](https://github.com/HackYourFuture/interviewpreparation/blob/main/jobdescription.md).
+During a 20 minute conversation, the HYF team will interview you as if you were applying for a junior web developer role at “The HackYourFuture Company” [(See job description here)](https://github.com/HackYourFuture/interviewpreparation/blob/main/jobdescription.md).

 Think of this assessment as an actual interview for a real job with us, where the interviewer can ask you basically any questions.
 The goal behind this is to assess if you are ready for real interviews and if not, make a plan with you to improve these crucial skills as soon as possible.